Where to Stay in Clifden: Lodgings for the Shrewd and Jet-Lagged

 Shoulder seasons (April-May, September-October) represent the value sweet spot, with moderate rates, fewer tourists, and weather that differs from summer primarily in its unpredictability rather than its temperature range.
 Clifden receives approximately 1,200mm of rainfall annually, distributed with remarkable democracy throughout the calendar.
 The meteorological silver lining: this precipitation creates the emerald landscapes that justifiably dominate Ireland’s marketing materials.

-Strategic travelers should note Clifden’s festival calendar when planning accommodations.
+Strategic travelers should note Clifden’s festival calendar when planning accommodations, which is why following a detailed Clifden itinerary helps coordinate lodging with local events.
 The Arts Festival in September and Traditional Music Festival in April create lodging demand spikes that can surprise the unprepared visitor.
 During these events, the town’s population effectively doubles, and finding last-minute accommodations becomes about as likely as spotting a leprechaun filling out tax forms.

 Booking Tips and Tricks: The Inside Track